-Earned Income - The money (or other form of compensation) you receive for working, regardless of whether you are self-employed or an employee.
+Earned Income - The money (or other form of compensation) an individual receives for working, regardless of whether the individual is self-employed or an employee.

-Earned Income Tax Credit (EITC) - A tax benefit for working taxpayers with low-to-moderate income.
+Earned Income Tax Credit (EITC) - A refundable tax credit for working taxpayers with low-to-moderate income.
 The amount of the EITC for which taxpayers may qualify for increases relative to their income, filing status, and the number of claimed dependents.

-Electronic Return Originator (ERO) - The Authorized IRS e-file Provider that originates the electronic submission of an income tax return to the IRS.
+Electronic Return Originator (ERO) - The authorized IRS e-file representative that originates the electronic submission of an income tax return to the IRS.
 EROs may originate the electronic submission of income tax returns they either prepared or collected from taxpayers.
 Some EROs charge a fee for submitting returns electronically.

 Employee - A person who works for an employer.
 Individuals who receive a Form W-2 are considered employees.
 An individuals may also be considered an employee if their employer can control when, where, and how the employee performs their work.

 Employer Identification Number (EIN) - A unique set of numbers assigned to employers.
 Each employer can be identified by its unique EIN.